 Standard Definitions of Emotion

-Psychologists have defined emotion in different ways to explain its nature.
+Psychologists have defined emotion in psychology different ways to explain its nature.

 1. General Psychological Definition

-Emotion is a complex psychological state that involves subjective experience, physiological response, and behavioral expression.
+Emotion in psychology is a complex psychological state that involves subjective experience, physiological response, and behavioral expression.

 This means emotion has three parts: